LordSereos/tengui/README.md

 - Functionality to click on a host from main menu and view information about it:
   - Logged in users
   - Currently running services
-- Navigating through the selected host information window
+- Navigating and selecting a user or service from inidividual host information to terminate remotely.